 How to Improve Cyber Security

-You are already aware of the significance of cyber security, then how to apply it in everyday life?
+If you are already aware of the significance of cyber security, then how to apply it in everyday life?
 Here are simple methods to strengthen your personal and organizational cyber security.

 1. Recognize that anyone can be a victim of cyber crime